hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/132_reply_to_the_address_of_welcome_at_madura.md

 local custom is the essence of our religion.

 But beyond this there is a still greater difficulty.
-There are two sorts of truth we find in our Shâstras, one that is based upon the eternal nature of man — the one that deals with the eternal relation of God, soul, and nature; the other, with local circumstances, environments of the time, social institutions of the period, and so forth.
-The first class of truths is chiefly embodied in our Vedas, our scriptures; the second in the Smritis, the Puranas. etc. We must remember that for all periods the Vedas are the final goal and authority, and if the Purânas differ in any respect from the Vedas, that part of the Puranas is to be rejected without mercy.
+There are two sorts of truth we find in our Shāstras, one that is based upon the eternal nature of man — the one that deals with the eternal relation of God, soul, and nature; the other, with local circumstances, environments of the time, social institutions of the period, and so forth.
+The first class of truths is chiefly embodied in our Vedas, our scriptures; the second in the Smritis, the Puranas. etc. We must remember that for all periods the Vedas are the final goal and authority, and if the Purānas differ in any respect from the Vedas, that part of the Puranas is to be rejected without mercy.
 We find, then, that in all these Smritis the teachings are different.
 One Smriti says, this is the custom, and this should be the practice of this age.
 Another one says, this is the practice of this age, and so forth.
-This is the Âchâra which should be the custom of the Satya Yuga, and this is the Achara which should be the custom of the Kali Yuga, and so forth.
+This is the Âchāra which should be the custom of the Satya Yuga, and this is the Achara which should be the custom of the Kali Yuga, and so forth.
 Now this is one of the most glorious doctrines that you have, that eternal truths, being based upon